-LOW WATER CUTOFF (Optional)
+LOW WATER CUTOFF (OPTIONAL)

-If low water detection is required by the authorities having jurisdiction, a low water cutoff switch should be installed next to the boiler in the outlet water line as shown in Figure 13.
+If boiler is installed above radiation level, a Low Water Cutoff Device must be installed in boiler outlet at time of installation or, order pre-installed from the factory.
+If low water detection is required by authorities having jurisdiction, a low water cutoff switch should be installed in the boiler outlet water line.
 The switch should receive periodic (every six months) inspection to assure proper operation.
-A Low Water Cutoff device of the float type should be flushed every six months.

-SAFETY RELIEF VALVE
+PRESSURE RELIEF VALVE